 - Native Americans or Alaska Natives in fields related to health care or tribal public policy.

 Prospective applicants must make an individual advising appointment with Alicia Hayes, the Udall Scholarship’s campus representative.

 - be a U.S. citizen or resident alien

-Either 1) student studying the environment or related fields, OR 2) Native American or Alaska Native in fields related to health care or tribal public policy
+- be either: 1) a student studying the environment or related fields, or 2) a Native American or Alaska Native in a field related to health care or tribal public policy

 The Udall Foundation is looking for outstanding students who demonstrate, through their areas of study and public or community service activities, a commitment to and potential for making significant contributions to their fields.
 Applicants should have some coursework in ethics and public policy and/or public or community service experience in their chosen career fields.